 I had arranged to meet up with the homeowners the day before.
 I was happy that Karen could pick me up and bring me home, where we spend the first evening together.
 Everything was just perfect, from the warm welcome on the housedoor board to the vibrant atmosphere in the house.

 Housesitting means feeling at home.

 I spent a whole week on my own.
 The house was very comfortable and easy to run.
 Besides easy house chores like taking out the rubbish bins at night or collecting the post, I checked the pool was working fine, feed Thomas, the lovely cat.
 I had plenty of time to look after my things, catching up with my writing, blogging and relaxing at the pool, too.

 Housesitting and cooking

-Spending time in a real home is gold to me, as it is a rare occasion for preparing fresh food and keeping up my healthy eating habits.
+Spending time in a real home is gold to me, as it is a rare occasion for preparing fresh food and keeping up my healthy eating tips.
 I enjoyed my time housesitting while cooking my meals and trying out different things.

 Housesitting and meeting the neighbours

 While I was housesitting in Mona Vale north of Sydney, I was happy to catch up with the locals and get introduced to the lovely neighbourhood.
 I was invited over to meet their friends and cook dinner together.
 I was honoured to improvise a vegetarian and vegan salad for their guests too.

 Housesitting in Australia while discovering Sydney’s surroundings

 During my housesitting week, I went off exploring Mona Vale surroundings.
 I could borrow Pippa’s bike to cycle around the area, ride past the golf courses, through green parks to Mona Vale beach and Bayview.
 Mona Vale is indeed a beautiful place on Sydney’s Northern Beaches.